Content

 The connection between MTB and shoe – the sole

-The most important part of a flat pedal shoe is, of course, the sole , which is divided into three areas in the Leatt DBX 3.0.
-The front and rear areas have a grippy profile and are ideal for running.
-Additionally, the profile is designed so that wet mud has no chance to stick.
+The most important part of a flat pedal shoe is of course the sole , which is divided into three areas in the Leatt DBX 3.0.
+The front and rear areas have a grippy profile and are perfectly designed for running.
+Additionally, the profile is designed so that wet mud has no chance of sticking.
 The middle section is responsible for contact with the pedal or bike.
-Here, Leatt has installed its specially developed “Sticky Leatt Lab” sole.
-This is extremely tear-resistant, puncture-proof, and highly abrasion-resistant to ensure a long lifespan.
+Leatt has installed its specially developed “Sticky Leatt Lab” sole there.
+This is maximally tear-resistant, puncture-proof, and extremely abrasion-resistant to ensure a long lifespan.
 To further enhance comfort on the pedal, an anti-compression midsole has been integrated.

 These features made us even more curious, and so nothing stood in the way of some extensive test rides.

-For the test, we moved on different home trails that offered everything from loose terrain to freeride spots with jumps to challenging downhill sections.
-We have not been able to ride in bike parks due to the current Covid-19 situation.
+For the test, we moved on different home trails, which offered everything from loose terrain to freeride spots with jumps to challenging downhill sections.
+Due to the current Covid-19 situation, we have not been able to ride in bike parks.
 We tested the shoes in combination with the Spank Spoon pedals, which we also tested once.

-A crucial point for the right MTB shoe: Is it waterproof?
+With the right MTB shoe, an important point: Is it waterproof?
 The Leatt DBX test shoe delivers here too!

-The heel provides very good support.
+The heel is provided with very good support.
 However, this also means that you have to open the laces relatively wide to get your foot into the shoe.
-No problem, but slipping in and out easily is not possible.
+Not a problem, but slipping in and out easily is not possible.

-When walking, the sole provides good grip and is sufficiently stiff.
-Even on wet ground, the shoe does not slip away quickly when pushing uphill.
-But much more crucial, of course, is the grip on the pedal, and this is gigantic.
-The design of the sole is such that the pedal pins dig deep in, making slipping virtually impossible.
-Whether bone dry or soaking wet, the DBX 3.0 sole sticks to the pedal like chewing gum.
+When walking, the sole provides a good grip and is sufficiently stiff.
+Even on wet ground, the shoe doesn’t slip away quickly when pushing uphill.
+But much more crucial is, of course, the grip on the pedal, and it is gigantic.
+The design of the sole is such that the pedal pins dig deeply into it, making slipping virtually impossible.
+Whether bone-dry or soaking wet, the DBX 3.0 sole sticks to the pedal like gum.
 This makes you feel very secure even on rough sections and always have good contact with the pedal.
-To reposition the foot or after setting it down on the ground, you have to slightly lift and reposition the foot – “sliding around” on the pedal to find the right position is hardly possible due to the high grip.
+To reposition the foot or after placing it on the ground, you have to slightly lift and reposition the foot – “sliding around” on the pedal to find the right position is hardly possible due to the high grip.

 The sole of the DBX ensures perfect contact between shoe and MTB

-We were also convinced by the reinforced toe edge and the raised ankle area on the inside.
-After various contacts with roots and stones, which caused the foot to be pressed against the crank, you learn to appreciate such features additionally.
+We were also convinced by the reinforced toe cap and the raised ankle area on the inside.
+After various contacts with roots and stones that caused the foot to be pressed against the crank, you learn to appreciate such features even more.

-In terms of breathability and ventilation, the DBX 3.0 also performs well, and sweating at around 18 degrees Celsius and sunshine was absolutely within limits.
-This is partly ensured by the ventilation openings on the top of the toe.
+In terms of breathability and ventilation, the DBX 3.0 also makes a good impression, and sweating at around 18 degrees Celsius outside temperature and sunshine was absolutely within limits.
+This is partly ensured by the ventilation openings on the toe upper side.
 These are supposed to be waterproof with a special membrane.
-However, when we took the extreme test at the creek bed, our feet were still wet.
-In contrast, there were no problems with normal rain showers and trails with puddles, so you can definitely ride this shoe in bad weather.
+However, when we took the extreme test at the streambed, the feet were still wet.
+In normal rain showers and trails with puddles, however, there were no problems, so you can definitely ride this shoe in bad weather.

 Our Conclusion on the Shoe

 The first impression was extremely positive.
-The DBX 3.0 flat pedal shoe fits snugly on the foot, is robust yet comfortable, and above all, provides an enormous amount of grip.
-It also offers a good mix of breathability and waterproofness, so it can impress in both good and bad weather.
+The DBX 3.0 Flatpedal shoe fits snugly on the foot, is robust yet comfortable, and above all conveys an enormous amount of grip.
+In addition, it offers a good mix of breathability and waterproofness, so it can impress in both good and bad weather.
 Overall, we can highly recommend the shoe – even though a long-term test regarding the durability of the material and the shoe sole is still pending.

-More MTB Shoes and Helmets in the Test on the Bike Blog:
+More MTB Shoes and Helmets Tested in the Bike Blog: